Rutherfords Punting

 Opening Information

+As mentioned, we may rearrange tours for extremely bad weather.
+This might also include extreme heat.
 Occasionally the sluice gates need to be opened to control flooding on the upper river.
-This can cause a fast flowing river with strong currents.
-Under these conditions (regardless of the weather conditions) it can be unsafe for our team to work and therefore may close and rearrange the tours affected.
+This can cause a fast-flowing river with strong currents.
+Under these conditions (regardless of the weather conditions), it can be unsafe for our team to work and, therefore, may close and rearrange the tours affected.

 For more information, please view our terms.